-Figure 7.1 below presents the percentage distribution of individuals aged six and above that have ever attended school by district.
+Figure 7.1 presents the percentage distribution of individuals aged six and above that have ever attended school by district.

-Huye district is ranked ninth with 84.5% of individuals aged six and above having at some time attended school.
-The top district is Kicukiro with 94.4%.
+It shows that Kicukiro district is ranked first with 94.4% of individuals aged six and above having ever attended school.
 All other districts range from 78.4% to 86%.